YueErro/udacity_robotics_sw_engineer/2-gazebo_world/concepts.md

 ```

 #### Model files
-To include a **model** file of a robot or any other model inside your world file, you can add the following code to the **world’s SDF** file:
+To include a **model** file of a robot or any other model inside your world file, you can add the following code to the **world's SDF** file:

 ```xml
 <include>